beratzorlu/Craftworks/README.md

 ### Platforms

 - GitHub: Version control and site deployment.
-- GitPod: Integrated development Environment (IDE) chosen for this project.
+- GitPod: Integrated Development Environment (IDE) chosen for this project.
-- Pexels: Primary source for high quality royalty free images.
+- Pexels: Primary source for high-quality royalty-free images.
-- Pixabay: Secondary source for high quality royalty free images.
+- Pixabay: Secondary source for high-quality royalty-free images.
-- Google Fonts: Finding and exporting third party fonts for the website.
+- Google Fonts: Finding and exporting third-party fonts for the website.
 - CodePen: For quickly testing out ideas before carrying them to DevTools.
 - Font Awesome: For importing fonts to further decorate text elements.
-- Coolors: For creating a matching colour pallete that have appropriate contrast.
+- Coolors: For creating a matching colour palette that has appropriate contrast.
 - Code Beautify: For looking for differences between two pieces of code.
-This was helpful in identifying my mistakes.
+This helped me identify my mistakes.

 ---

 ## Credits and References

 - [Code Institute](https://codeinstitute.net/): I would like to thank Code Institute for their support and guidance throughout the development of this project.
+    - The [Love Running](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/f2db5fd401004fccb43b01a6066a5333/) project was helpful in providing a place to start developig my project.
 - [UCD Professional Academy](https://www.ucd.ie/professionalacademy/): I would like to thank UCD PA for their facilitator and masterclass sessions in partnership with Code Insitute.
 These have been invaluable in better understanding relevant theory and practice elements.
-- [Stack Overflow](https://stackoverflow.com/): This project heavily made use of Stack Overflow for troubleshooting for problems that occured throughout the development process.
+- [Stack Overflow](https://stackoverflow.com/): This project heavily made use of Stack Overflow for troubleshooting problems that occurred throughout the development process.
 Below is an entry that I used to fix an ordering issue in the navigation bar;
     - [Menu appears in reverse order](https://stackoverflow.com/questions/17964749/menu-appears-in-reverse-order) (This post is active at the time of writing this documentation.)
 - [Adam Gilroy](https://github.com/adamgilroy22/happy-dog-cafe): Adam's Happy Dog Cafe project has been an inspiration for me.
 More specifically, his approach to implementing an info card was interesting to me and I wanted to see how I could do the same for my project.
 - [Joseph Smith](https://github.com/jts272/pp1-happy-bees-cafe): Joseph's approach towards developing a gallery grid was intriguing to me.
 I wanted to implement a similar structure to my website by changing and adding to his approach to make it my own.
 - [W3Schools](https://www.w3schools.com/): W3S was an excellent resource in understanding and practicing CSS and HTML frameworks before implementing them into my project.
-The code I implemented from them are as follow;
+The code I implemented from them is as follows;

     - [CSS List Without Bullets](https://www.w3schools.com/howto/howto_css_list_without_bullets.asp)
     - [Background Position](https://www.w3schools.com/csSref/pr_background-position.php )
     - [CSS Button Animation](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_buttons_animate3)

 - [Envato Tuts+](https://www.youtube.com/watch?v=qhhbybFPTbU): A video from a channel named Envato Tuts+ was helpful in understanding how to align items with flex.
-- [Alvaro Trigo](https://alvarotrigo.com/blog/css-transition-duration/): Alvaro's blog post about CSS transition durations helped making the ease-in-out effect for the gallery grid work as intended.
+- [Alvaro Trigo](https://alvarotrigo.com/blog/css-transition-duration/): Alvaro's blog post about CSS transition durations helped make the ease-in-out effect for the gallery grid work as intended.
-- [Kinsta](https://kinsta.com/blog/responsive-web-design/): This blog on Kinsta.com allowed me to better understand using resolution breakpoints while developing my media quaries for website responsivity.
+- [Kinsta](https://kinsta.com/blog/responsive-web-design/): This blog on Kinsta.com allowed me to better understand using resolution breakpoints while developing my media queries for website responsivity.
-- [Web.Dev](https://web.dev/centering-in-css/): Web.Dev's blog about centering in css allowed me to fix an issue that I was encountering while working on making the navigation bar responsive.
+- [Web.Dev](https://web.dev/centering-in-css/): Web.Dev's blog about centring in CSS allowed me to fix an issue that I was encountering while working on making the navigation bar responsive.

 ---

 ## Closing Remarks

 Overall, developing the Craftworks project has provided myriad opportunities to learn and practice using HTML and CSS to build an industry-level website.
-This has greately impacted my capacity to understand the frameworks associated with implementing various techniques regarding the front-end aspect of web development.
-The development process overall has been more non-linear than initially forseen.
+This has greatly impacted my capacity to understand the frameworks associated with implementing various techniques regarding the front-end aspect of web development.

-It was often the case where a particular issue would take a long period of time to solve as the solution would behave differently in other platforms.
+The development process overall has been more non-linear than initially foreseen.
+It was often the case where a particular issue would take a long period to solve as the solution would behave differently in other platforms.
 Regardless, this ultimately provided an important learning point where patience is key in finding an appropriate issue in development overall.
 Without a sound understanding and practice of this notion, one will find it difficult to effectively manufacture solutions to problems that will appear during the development process.

 Having the support of my fellow students on the official Code Institute Slack channel and my mentor Rohit Sharma was an invaluable asset to have.

-I am grateful to have been able to come to these learning points through this project and feel accomplished to have designed and developed my Craftworks projects from ground up.
+I am grateful to have been able to come to these learning points through this project and feel accomplished to have designed and developed my Craftworks projects from the ground up.

 ---